ninajika/re-cerminbot/README.md

 - Leech supported
 - Thumbnail supported
 - Size limiting for Torrent/Direct, Tar/Unzip, Mega and clone
-- Stop duplicates for all tasks except for qBittorrent and youtube-dl tasks
+- Stop duplicates for all tasks except for youtube-dl tasks
 - Tar/Unzip G-Drive link
 - Select files from Torrent before downloading using qbittorrent
 - Sudo with Database or without Database